ME-ICA/tedana/docs/governance.rst

   A Contributor is responsible for the long term health of the project and the community.
 Maintainers have additional authority (see `Decision Making Process`_) helping them to resolve conflicts and increase the pace of the development when necessary.
-  Any maintainer can self-remove themselves.
+  Any maintainer can remove themselves.
 Any contributor can become a maintainer by request and with the support of the majority of the current maintainers.
 Current Maintainers: